 Soil for cannabis plants in the ground

-Growing marijuana in clay-like soil is not ideal and not usually recommended.
-However, in sandy and fluffy soils, marijuana can flourish quite well.
+Growing weed in clay-like soil is not ideal and not usually recommended.
+However, in sandy and fluffy soils, weed can flourish quite well.
 These mediums allow for the movement of water and root growth, as well as the circulation of air.

 Growing in the ground also means that your plants do not suffer the limitations of root growth that they might experience in pots.
 Because of that, your plants can grow to be bigger, more luscious and potentially yield more.